paulvha/sps30/README.md

 ## Program usage
 ### Program options
-Please see the descriptin in the top of the sketch and read the documentation (odt)
+Please see the description in the top of the sketch and read the documentation (odt)

 ## Versioning